 credit: Eryn Brooke

-Charlie Faye & the Fayettes craft smart soul-pop that merges the swinging, swaying sound and style of ‘60s girl groups with a vibe that’s so current, they’re dancing to the forefront of the retro-revival movement.
+Charlie Faye & The Fayettes craft smart soul-pop that merges the swinging, swaying sound of the ‘60s girl groups with a vibe that’s so current, they’re dancing to the forefront of the retro-revival movement.
+Their debut album rose into the top 20 on the Americana radio chart, garnered high praise from press, and had songs placed in hit TV shows including Riverdale, Girlboss, and Seal Team.